 Parking permits will only be sold to students who possess a valid North Carolina Driver’s license.
 Students may not sell, transfer, or purchase parking permits/stickers from other students.
 Students may be disciplined for any illegal use of parking sticker/permits.

-Hang tags must be displayed on the rearview mirror of your vehicle while on campus.
+Parking permit decals must be displayed on the rearview mirror of your vehicle while on campus.
 The printed side should be facing the front of your vehicle.
-Failure to display your hang tag may result in the loss of parking privileges.
+Failure to display your decal may result in the loss of parking privileges.
 If a student withdraws from school, it is the student’s responsibility to remove the hang tag from the car and return it to the Main Office.
 If your hang tag is lost or damaged, you may purchase an additional one from the main office for $20.

 Vehicles registered for an assigned space in the senior lot must park only in their assigned space.
 If you choose to paint your assigned space, please include your parking number in your design at the end of the space.
-Students who arrive and find their spaces occupied should not park in another assigned space.
+Students who arrive and find their assigned space occupied should not park in another person’s assigned space.
 Instead, students should park in the area of the parking lot with unassigned spaces to the right of the student lot entrance.
-They then should report to the Main Office and provide the license number and description of the illegally parked car.
-The Main Office staff will then provide parking directions.
-If you illegally park in a spot other than your assigned space, your car may be locked/blocked and you may be fined $25.
+They then should report to the Main Office and provide the license number and description of the inappropriately parked car.
+If you park in a spot other than your assigned space, your car may be locked/blocked and you may be fined $25.
 Repeated occasions of parking in an incorrect space may result in the vehicle being towed at owner expense.
 No student may park on the road, driveway, intersections, adjacent neighborhoods, or in any other location.

 School rules and school board policies apply to behavior in the parking lot inside and outside vehicles.
 Parking a vehicle on school property is a privilege, not a right, and violation of these rules, policies, and regulations may result in consequences being assigned.
 Below are some behavior expectations specific to the student parking lot: